khalil-hamidani/Secure-it/README.md

 In addition to the password generator, Secure It also includes a **Password Manager** feature.
 This allows users to store their login credentials for different online accounts in a secure location.

-Overall, Secure It is a useful tool for users who want to protect their online accounts and data by using strong passwords and encrypted communication.
+Overall, Secure It is a useful tool for users who want to protect their online accounts and data by using **strong passwords** and **encrypted communication**.

 ## Tools: